art4711/avlgen/README.md

 The big win here is that the tree allocates approximately half the memory of map in all tested cases.
 And it's ordered.

+## Should this tool generate other embedded data structures?

+It's pretty trivial to add other data structures to this tool.
+The tag would need to change just a little.
+The biggest change would be renaming the tool.
+I've decided against this because I currently have no particular need for anything other than ordered sets.
+Even though I miss TAILQs sometimes.